mortymacs/abcmeta/README.md

 that exist in the derived classes and nothing else.
 What this library provides is apart from that validation it provides validations over the method's signature.
-All you need is to import 'ABCMeta' and 'abstractmethod' from this library.
+All you need is to import `ABCMeta` and `abstractmethod` from this library.

 It works on both annotations and without annotations methods.